WashingtonSTEM/Horizons_Public/README.md

 #### The script notes action items where relevant.
 At the start of the script, you will need to set the current year and base directory.

 ### 1.Data Folder:
 Contains subfolders of all raw and processed data needed to run scripts and connect to workbook.
-Mirror the folder structure in your directory to easily run the script.
+Mirror the folder structure in your directory in a parent folder named Horizons to easily run the script.
 The script notes download links for raw data.

 ### General overview: This template includes crosswalks specific to the Horizons Regional Partners.
 The script also excludes online schools.
 You may need to update crosswalks and excluded schools to fit your use case.
 #### For any questions, please email impact@washingtonstem.org
 1. Create the following folders in a local directory you would like to read and write data to.
 Add folders for additional years as relevant.
-* 1.Data/Raw_Data/2025_Exports
-* 1.Data/Cleaned_Data/2024
+* Horizons/1.Data/Raw_Data/2025_Exports
-* 1.Data/Cleaned_Data/2025
+* Horizons/1.Data/Cleaned_Data/2024
-* 1.Data/Dashboard_Files
+* Horizons/1.Data/Cleaned_Data/2025
-* 1.Data/Crosswalks
+* Horizons/1.Data/Dashboard_Files
     #DRAFT - FILES AND DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST
-2. Save the below files (found in the base of the Cleaned_Data folder of this repo) to your local '1.Data/Cleaned_Data/' folder.
+2. Save the below files (found in the base of the Cleaned_Data folder of this repo) to your local 'Horizons/1.Data/Cleaned_Data/' folder.
 These datasets contain prepped historical data, not available in this format in their raw, public form.
 * 2023_IPEDS_long.csv
 * FAFSA 10yrs.csv
 * Sankey Template. xlsx
+* Regional_Analysis_Crosswalk.xlsx
+  Save these files (found in 1.Data/Cleaned_Data/2024 of this repo) to your local 'Horizons/1.Data/Cleaned_Data/2024' folder.
+These datasets contain prepped historical data, not available in this format in their raw, public form.
+* RC_SQSS_Clean.csv
-* Report_Card_Graduation_2014-15_to_2022-2023.csv
+* RC_Graduation_Clean.csv
-* RC_SQSS.csv (in raw2024)
+* Horizon_Graduates.csv

-3. Download raw data, as noted in the script.
+3. Download raw data for 2025 (& additional years as needed), as noted in the script.

-4. Save the raw data to *1.Data/Raw_Data/2025_Exports* (or current year if past 2025).
+4. Save the raw data to *1.Data/Raw_Data/2025_Exports* (& additional years as needed).

-5. Update the current year in the script.
-Update the base directory in the script to match yours.
+6. Update the current year in the script.
+Update the base directory in the script to match yours. *If needing to run multiple years (2025, + 2026, etc) use the script to run one year at a time to properly build prior year data sets.*

-6. Make needed updates to the script, noted throughout the script as "Action Items".
+7. Make needed updates to the script, noted throughout the script as "Action Items".
 Run start to finish.
 See console notes and *Review Step* at the end of the script for quality check.
 As needed, make changes and rerun script.
    ## Potential updates needed, noted as "Action items":
    * Review the *Check for changed column names and update as needed, then run remainder of script* ouptut and add code to need rename columns immeditaly after reading in new file to ensure script works properly.
    * Add new redacted ranges to the *#Function to clean any improper redacted ranges* as instructed by *⚠️ Values in RedactedPct containing letters (possible issues)* message in the console after running script.
    * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% # **ACTION ITEM**: Add additional years here as needed.* line of code.

-7. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
-Save your own version of the workbook!
+8. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
+Save your own version of the workbook!   #DRAFT - DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST

 # Learn more: